 The WIAA District Eligibility Committee and the Executive Director are given the authority to make specific exceptions to those student eligibility regulations contained in Article 18 provided such exceptions are based upon hardship conditions that are deemed to have contributed in a significant way to non-compliance with specific regulation(s) that may be appealed.

-To ensure participation in practice or competition of an activity or athletic event, students must attend the following that same day, or the preceding day if the activity or athletic event falls on a non-school day.
+To ensure participation in practice or competition of an activity or athletic event, students must attend that same day, or the preceding day if the activity or athletic event falls on a non-school day.

 – Minimum of five (5) classes for a 7-period schedule

 – Minimum of four (4) classes for a 6-period schedule

 – Minimum of three (3) classes for a 4-period schedule